Information about the project

 Spring (April to June) and autumn (August to October) are the best times to travel around the St. Olav Waterway.
 Weather is usually nice and suitable for backpacking.
 Ferries are not too crowded, and lines are short.
 You are free to enjoy the feeling of open spaces, quietness and untouched landscapes.
 The project extends the travel season of the archipelago, which is positive for locals as well.
 Pilgrimages are recommended outside travel season.

-There is an attempt to certify the route as part of EU’s cultural routes (Culture Route of the European Council) during the project in 2018.
+The route has been certified in 2018 as a part of EU’s cultural routes (Culture Route of the European Council).
 Prior visitors can be used to efficiently market the St. Olav Waterway.
 The route will be marked as soon as certification has been granted.
 Most of the route’s passages are currently existing paths, bicycle routes and old forest roads.
 In addition, some completely new paths will be created as well.

 Route maintenance is important also after the project ends.
-Therefore, a bilingual association operating in Finland and Åland called Olav routes in Finland (Olavsleder i Finland rf – Suomen Olavinreitit ry) has been founded.
-The association is part of the Nordic umbrella association called Association of St Olav’s Ways that was founded in 2015.
+Therefore, a bilingual association operating in Finland and Åland called Olav routes in Finland (Olofsleder i Finland rf – Suomen Olavinreitit ry) has been founded.
+The association is part of the Nordic umbrella association called Association of St Olav’s Ways that was founded in 2018.